mariellefoster/plots_and_projects/README.md

 - Reveals ad company classifications of people
 - age, SES, location, credit score, etc
 - "What companies are you an ideal customer for"?
+- This would be interesting also as a museum exhibit:
+  - get given

 ## Mission Statement generator
 - helps you classify your team/org/role